gabee1987/TuneTrack/docs/PRIVACY_POLICY.md

 - Access music playback and related metadata
 - Perform actions you explicitly request within the App (e.g. play tracks)

-Your relationship with Spotify is governed by Spotify’s terms and privacy policy.
+Your relationship with Spotify is governed by Spotify's terms and privacy policy.

 ### 5.2.
-Service Providers

-We may use third-party services to help us operate or improve the App (for example, error reporting, crash analytics, or hosting).
-These providers may process limited data on our behalf, under contracts that require them to protect your information.

-### 5.3.
 Legal Requirements

 We may disclose information if we believe in good faith that such action is necessary to: